serenity4/SPIRV.jl/docs/src/reference/shader_compilation.md

 There exists a [SPIR-V to LLVM bidirectional translator](https://github.com/KhronosGroup/SPIRV-LLVM), but the project title omits one thing: only the OpenCL subset of SPIR-V is supported.
 Adding support for the graphics subset would be a tedious task; see [this issue comment](https://github.com/KhronosGroup/SPIRV-LLVM/issues/202#issuecomment-278367134) for more details about a few of the challenges involved.

 Therefore, we cannot rely on LLVM tooling to generate SPIR-V from Julia code; that is unfortunate, as we otherwise might have been able to use the [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl) infrastructure.
-One promising approach so far is to [target SPIR-V from Julia IR](@ref compiler) using the `AbstractInterpreter` interface, hooking into Julia's compilation pipeline in a way that is similar to [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl) until we bifurcate to emit SPIR-V IR instead of LLVM IR.
+The approach so far that has been promising is to [target SPIR-V from Julia IR](@ref compiler) using the `AbstractInterpreter` interface, hooking into Julia's compilation pipeline in a way that is similar to [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl) until we bifurcate to emit SPIR-V IR instead of LLVM IR.